cyberbotics/webots-doc/reference/track.md

 [Shape](shape.md) and its `texture` and `textureTransform` fields have to be explicitly defined.

-Note that [TextureTransform](texturetransform.md) node that is going to be automatically altered by the [Track](#track) functionality cannot be [USE](def-and-use.md) nodes.
+Note that the [TextureTransform](texturetransform.md) node that is going to be automatically altered by the [Track](#track) functionality cannot be [USE](def-and-use.md) nodes.

 ### Geometries Animation